Updated on: September 13, 2024

 - System cleanup & speedup tools.

-The system cleanup and speedup tools are particularly good for laptop users dealing with limited space and resources.
-I was able to remove hundreds of junk files from my system and also significantly improve my laptop’s startup time from around 45 seconds to 25 seconds.
-I really like how Avira’s startup optimizer showed me which programs were slowing down the boot time on my Windows 11 laptop, giving me the option to stop these programs from booting on startup or remove them completely.
+Avira’s system cleanup and optimization tools are particularly useful for laptop users with limited space and resources.
+I was able to remove hundreds of junk files and improve my laptop’s startup time from 45 seconds to 25 seconds using Avira’s startup optimizer, which showed me exactly which programs were slowing down boot time and allowed me to disable or remove them.
+I also appreciate the detailed metrics Avira provides, allowing me to track improvements over time.
+While the tools are simple to use, they offer powerful features like junk and duplicate file removal, driver updates, and boot time optimization.

 Avira’s VPN offers unlimited simultaneous connections — this is very rare, even among standalone VPNs!
 It’s also one of the best antivirus-bundled VPNs on the market, it’s very secure, and it allows torrenting, but unlike Norton’s VPN, it doesn’t work with Netflix.
 It worked perfectly in my tests, hiding my IP and protecting me from intrusions when I connected to a public Wi-Fi network.